benc-uk/nodejs-demoapp/README.md

 In addition the user account page shows details & photo retrieved from the Microsoft Graph API

 You will need to register an app in your Azure AD tenant.
 [See this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Add a secret to your app and use the app's ID & secret value in `AAD_APP_ID` & `AAD_APP_SECRET`.
-When registering the app for authentication the redirect URL will be the host where the app is running with `/signin` as the URL path
+When registering the app for authentication the redirect URL will be the host where the app is running with `/signin` as the URL path, e.g. "https://myapp.azurewebsites.net/signin"

 ### Todo App